ota-meshi/eslint-plugin-astro/README.md

 <!--USAGE_GUIDE_END-->
 <!--USAGE_SECTION_END-->

-## :white_check_mark: Rules
+## ✅ Rules

 <!--RULES_SECTION_START-->

-The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench :wrench: below.
+The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench 🔧 below.
-The rules with the following star :star: are included in the `plugin:astro/recommended` configs.
+The rules with the following star ⭐ are included in the `plugin:astro/recommended` configs.

 > Doesn't the rule you want exist?
 [Share your idea of that rule with us](https://github.com/ota-meshi/eslint-plugin-astro/issues/new?template=new_rule_request.yml).